If you are guilty of a criminal offence, you might be given a good behaviour bond.

 Good behaviour bonds are often granted for less serious offences.

-You are more likely to be given a good behaviour bond without conviction – which called a ‘Section 10(1)(b) bond’ – for a summary offence or a minor indictable offence than for a more serious offence.
+You are more likely to be given a good behaviour bond without conviction – which called a ‘Section 10(1)(b) bond’ (now conditional release order without conviction) – for a summary offence or a minor indictable offence than for a more serious offence.